 The message you begin at 1 year of age: drink water all day and liberally because your body needs hydration.
 Drink milk and juice sparingly and while seated with meals.

-Some children have been playing the fill-and-dump water game in the bathtub for awhile before you first provide an open cup at meals.
+Some children have been playing the fill-and-dump water game in the bathtub for a while before you first provide an open cup at meals.
 If you find that the open cup gets repeatedly flipped and the high chair tray turned into a pond, keep the cup out of reach.
 Show him how you drink from the cup.
 Show him how to lift the cup to his mouth.
 Hand it to him for a drink, then put it out of reach for a few bites of food, then offer it again.
-With time, patience and contents that he enjoys, he will figure it out.
+With time, patience and content that he enjoys, he will figure it out.

 Questions about this transition or others?
 Hints that worked at your house?
 Write to me in the comments.
 I would love to hear your thoughts and challenges.